 Modern times have brought about a widespread relaxing of taboos when it comes to sexual health.
-Although most of us still aren’t comfortable moseying to the restaurant restroom with a tampon casually in hand, the Internet has facilitated communication between people who bleed – and let many of us know that we’re not alone, we do have options, and that we shouldn’t put up with having our pain dismissed by the people who are supposed to look out for us.
+Although most of us still aren’t comfortable moseying to the restaurant restroom with a tampon casually in hand (although we are hoping to see the end of that stigma, too!), the Internet has facilitated communication between people who bleed – and let many of us know that we’re not alone, we do have options, and that we shouldn’t put up with having our pain dismissed by the people who are supposed to look out for us.

 Thankfully we have access to knowledge, both modern and ancient, that can help us find the tools we need – and deserve – for relief.

 As much as we might secretly want to hide away in a tent during our periods, that isn’t an option for many of us.
 But if we educate ourselves on the options available, we might find ourselves in a very big tent indeed – one containing all the people who bleed, their stories and knowledge.

 Prevalence of menstrual pain in young women: what is dysmenorrhea? | PMC

 Prior stress could worsen premenstrual symptoms, NIH study finds | National Institutes of Health

 The gut-brain connection | Harvard Health